carlosolarte/RESPEG/README.md

 rules, thus obtaining more efficient decision and verification procedures.
-The rewrite theories included here formalize also the notion of local and global cuts as described in our paper "*A semantic framework for PEGs*" (see a pre-camera-ready version of the paper [here](paper.pdf)).
+The rewrite theories included here formalize also the notion of local and global cuts as described in our paper "*A semantic framework for PEGs*" (see a pre-print of the paper [here](paper.pdf)).
 Cuts help the designer of the grammar to control the backtracks during parsing.
 The directory `examples/` contains the examples of grammars (with and without cuts) discussed in the paper and the data collected on some benchmarks.

 ## Getting Started